bzerourou/LMGC90_GUI/README.md

 -  0.1.4 : add rigidOvoidPolygon and fix some bugs;
 -  0.1.5 : add `rigidDiscretDisk`, `roughWall`, `fineWall`, `smoothWall`, and `GranuloRoughWall` avatars;
 -  0.1.6 : add parametric addition of avatars (circular, line, grid and spiral);
+-  0.1.7 : generate parametric avatars in loops, fix some bugs  ;